berkiyo/todoify/README.md

 ## Testing

-For testing, use either the latest version of Swift Playgrounds (iPadOS) or use Xcode with iPhone 14 Pro.
+For testing, use either the latest version of Swift Playgrounds (iPadOS) or use Xcode with iPhone 14.
 Then again, it should work with any iPhone.